 Fortunately, shark attacks are a statistically rare occurrence, and there are many things you can do to help avoid encounters and to fend them off when you come face to face.

-For more information about shark defense and other shark-related topics, dive into the links on the next page.
+For more information about shark defense and other shark-related topics, dive into the links below.